Birtley is a moderate sized town of around 25,000 (2001 Census) in the Borough of

-Birtley has a long industrial past, mainly in coal mining, brick making and heavy engineering.
-'The Angel' is actually situated on the site of one of the former coal The mining has now gone and much of the industry has changed, but Birtley remains a thriving industrial and business centre for both the local community and the region.
-Today it's major industries includes a broad mix of engineering, cable making, chemicals warehouses, with numerous smaller manufacturing and service industries.
-There is a busy little shopping area along the main road through the Town Centre a range of retail outlets, and business services.
+Birtley has a long industrial past, mainly in coal mining, brick making and heavy 'The Angel' is actually situated on the site of one of the former coal mines.
+The mining has now gone and much of the industry has changed, but Birtley remains a thriving industrial and business centre for both the local community and the region.
+Today it's major industries includes a broad mix of engineering, chemicals and distribution warehouses, with numerous smaller manufacturing and service industries.

+There is a busy shopping area along the main road through the Town Centre which hosts a range of retail outlets, and business services.